Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 Dual A2DP
 +++++++++
 This tab allows executing the functions of the A2DP Source profile.
-This is similar to the A2DP source with the AIROC device connects and streams to two A2DP sink devices.
+This is similar to the A2DP source with the AIROC(TM) device connects and streams to two A2DP sink devices.
 Setup: app - watch_dual_a2dp
 Peer device - headset, speaker, car-kit